 - Gain an understanding of the different lenses through which to see innovation and how to use these to shape the conditions for innovation and change

-- Have the opportunity to participate in real time action research, working with individual practices as part of the Collaborative Practice change programme in primary care
+- Have the opportunity to participate in real time action research, working with individual practices as part of the transformational change programme

 - Actively undertake elements of evaluation activities, including observations, interviews, surveys and reflection and discovery as the data as it emerges

 - Co-create a scale and spread change approach for potential use across the South East region

 - Learn specific techniques including co-production, working with diverse voices, creating a shared purpose, sense making, framing, change principles in systems, the importance of feedback loops in systems, working with emergence, dialogic interventions, complex facilitation skills and action research evaluation skills